pi-optimal/pi-optimal/README.md

 # 🙋 Get Help

-If you have questions or need assistance, the fastest way to get answers is via our [community Slack channel](https://join.slack.com/t/pioptimal/shared_invite/xyz).
+If you have questions or need assistance, the fastest way to get answers is via our [community Slack channel](https://join.slack.com/t/pioptimal/shared_invite/zt-2w4z32qtt-Q7EdDvmSi9vWFCPb22_qVA).
 Drop by and say hello!

 ---

 # 🌱 Roadmap

-Check out our [roadmap](https://github.com/pi-optimal/pi_optimal/projects) to see what we’re working on next.
+Check out our [roadmap](https://github.com/pi-optimal/pi-optimal/projects) to see what we’re working on next.
 Have suggestions or would like to see a new feature prioritized?
 Let us know in our Slack or open an issue.

 ---

 # 📜 License

-`pi_optimal` is distributed under the Apache License, Version 2.0.
+`pi_optimal` is distributed under the GNU Affero General Public License (AGPL).
 See [LICENSE](LICENSE) for details.